Mielek/apim-policy-toolkit/docs/IntegratePolicySolution.md

 Both pipelines will look similar.
 The following steps will be present in both of them:

 1. Check out the repository
-2. Setup build and test the .NET SDK
+2. Set up build and test using the .NET SDK
 3. Build the solution
 4. Test the solution
 5. Restore the policy document compiler